Planning our personal space

 It is this need for, and increasing awareness of, the need for social space that I think represents the biggest architectural challenge for shared homes in future.
 Space costs money, so there has been a tendency to create smaller and smaller units.

 Thank goodness UK planning law requires a minimum size of 35 sq.m. per dwelling as we might need more space going forward rather than less.
-But as we know, in shared homes it isn’t just your own room that represents ‘personal space’, it’s the other spaces also, in which you can sit comfortably and think about something yourself, read, or watch a video, without others feeling excluded or that your behaviour is unusual or anti-social.
+But as we know, in shared homes it isn’t just your own room that represents ‘personal space’.
+The other spaces in which you can sit comfortably are also important.
+Somewhere to think about something yourself, read, or watch a video, without others feeling excluded or that your behaviour is anti-social.

 Cohabitants feel comfortable in each other’s space